-Tommy enjoys traveling with his family, practicing yoga, and playing guitar and bass with his band Roadkil.
+Tommy also enjoys traveling with his family, practicing yoga, cooking and playing guitar and bass with his band Roadkil.
 He spent many years volunteering as a coach for the Charlotte Junior Soccer League and has served on a number of boards for local non-profit organizations that support the arts and environmental causes.

 2009-2018 Eminent Domain